-So after a morning spent catching chinook salmon I hopped onto another boat and took the trip to the village of 160 people.
+So after a morning spent catching chinook salmon I hopped into another boat and took the trip to the village of 160 people.
 Every member of the nation which totals around 1,000 is registered in the village and can call it home.

-Arriving at the village, the high breakwater is the first indication any community is there at all.
+Arriving at the village, the high breakwater is the first sign any community is there at all.
 According to our guide Darryl it was not there when he was a child, now however it provides protection from the worst conditions of the channel and a marina for the town boats.

 The focal point of the community is the tribal hall, which is a sort of traditional community centre.
-It is currently being refurbished but it was still possible to take a look around.
+It is being refurbished but it was still possible to take a look around.
 There is a very small museum with a few artefacts including some stone carvings which have recently been returned to the people from a museum in Victoria.

 The gymnasium and church are other community hubs, the gym has three totem poles outside the front door and the church has the Canadian flag flying.
 The Gitga’ at are a Canadian First Nation and guessing they are equally proud of both sides of their heritage.